-- Transfer the baking sheets to the preheated oven and bake for approximately 20 minutes, or until internal temperature registers 160 degrees F. Rotate baking sheets once during cooking.
+- Transfer the baking sheets to the preheated oven and bake for approximately 20 minutes or until the internal temperature registers 160℉.
+Rotate the baking sheets once during cooking.
 Remove from oven and set aside.

 For the Saffron Curry Sauce

 - Heat olive oil in a saucepot or Dutch oven over medium-high heat.
 Add the onion to the pot and sauté until soft and translucent, approximately 5 minutes.
 Add the garlic, cumin, salt, and pepper to the onions and mix well to combine.
 Cook for an additional minute, stirring continuously.

 - Add the crushed tomatoes and mix well.
 Allow the tomato juices to come to a low boil before adding the tomato paste.
 Mix well to combine.

 - Remove the onion and tomato mixture from the heat and transfer to a large high-speed blender (an immersion blender will work well, too).
 Process on low to medium-low until fully blended.
 Return pureed tomato sauce back to the original pot and set over medium heat.

 - Add the saffron, cinnamon sticks, chicken broth, and honey to the sauce and mix well to combine.
 Cover and simmer for approximately 10 minutes, stirring occasionally.